sqids/sqids-spec/README.md

 This is the main repository for Sqids specification.
 It is meant to be the guide for future ports of different languages.

-The code is optimized for readability; individual implementations should optimize for performance as needed.
+**The code is optimized for readability and clarity**; _individual implementations should optimize for performance as needed_.

 All unit tests should have matching results.

 ## 👩‍💻 Get started